CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/getting-started.md

-# Developing AI Applications with Azure AI Studio
+# Get Start with Developing AI Applications with Azure AI Studio

 Welcome to your Developing AI Applications with Azure AI Studio Workshop!
 We've prepared a seamless environment for you to explore and learn about the connection between creating, evaluating, and fine-tuning AI models using Prompt Flow.
 You'll develop custom AI models, automate evaluations, fine-tune performance, and integrate chat flows, all while ensuring responsible AI practices with Content Safety Studio.
 Let's begin by making the most of this experience: